 A report from the International Energy Agency (IEA) states that "unconventional oil is set to play an increasingly important role in world oil supply through to 2035, regardless of what governments do to curb demand... output rises from 2.3 mb/d in 2009 to 9.5 mb/d in 2035" with specific mention of the contribution of Alberta's oil sands, which is approximately 1.5 million barrels per day (bbl/d).
 Alberta's Energy Resource Conservation Board (ERCB) forecasts that Alberta's annual bitumen production will total 3.2 million bbl/d for a total of 1.2 billion barrels per year by 2019 and the U.S. EIA estimates that Canadian oil sands operators could reach production levels of 4.5 million bbl/d by 2035.
-Alberta's current upgrading capacity is approximately 1.13 million bbl/d.
+Alberta's current upgrading capacity is approximately 1.2 million bbl/d, with output of approximately 1.04 million bbl/d.

 Since 1999, Canada has been the largest supplier of natural gas and crude oil to the United States.
-Statistics released by Alberta Energy indicate that Alberta exports about 1.3 million bbl/d of crude oil to the United States, supplying 15 percent of U.S. crude oil imports, or seven percent of U.S. oil demand.
+Statistics released by Alberta Energy indicate that Alberta exports about 1.4 million bbl/d of crude oil to the United States, supplying 15 percent of U.S. crude oil imports, or seven percent of U.S. oil demand.